eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 **Week-8-expected:** Let the coding continue!
 Wrap up progress on Goal 1.
 Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

 **Week-8-actual:**
+Started implementing the [`hySpc.read.Witec`](https://github.com/eoduniyi/hySpc.read.Witec) package (this package would later come to be known as `hySpc.read.txt`).

-### `hySpc.read.Witec`
+## `hySpc.read.Witec`
-`hySpc.read.Witec` is a bridge package for managing all kinds of files produced by Witec instruments.
+`hySpc.read.Witec` is a bridge package for managing all kinds of files produced by [Witec instruments](https://www.witec.de/products/?gclid=CjwKCAjwnK36BRBVEiwAsMT8WA5ReYiZQJOexlBJun1zxRQ4wif0XUwKY_ElMT20t5LFLIE_Txi6QhoCz6MQAvD_BwE).
 The application of this package is the following:
 ```R
 install.packages("hySpc.read.Witec")
 library("hySpc.read.Witec")